PrestaShop/ADR/0021-model-and-repositories.md

     public function getEmail(): int;

     /**
-     * @return array<int, string> Associative array, the ley is languageId and the value is the localized value.
+     * @return array<int, string> Associative array, the key is languageId and the value is the localized value.
      */
     public function getLocalizedNames(): array;
     public function getLocalizedDescriptions(): array;